 The way to do that is by creating multi-use, multi-dimensional public spaces— attractive, engaging places with many things to do, so people of all ages and backgrounds will want to gather there.
 It's important to remember that placemaking means more than just adding distinctive or "cool" features to a location.
 It's about creating a place that engages people to do something more than look at it.
 It's about generating activity we all want to join in on; connecting us with other people.

-To make that happen, it all boils down to paying attention to how people actually use waterfront spaces.
+Making that happen boils down to paying attention to how people actually use waterfront spaces.

 Porto, Portugal